Skip to main content

 The Adobe Flash plug-in was a browser-based technology commonly used to support web-based courseware and content development.
 Adobe ended support for Flash in 2020, and Internet browsers also ceased support for Flash that year.
 As a result, DoD Components:

-• Shall not acquire any distributed learning content, tools, websites, or any other capability that contains any Adobe Flash code of any version or derivative of Adobe Flash.
+• Shall not acquire any distributed learning content, tools, websites, or any other capability containing any Adobe Flash code of any version or derivative of Adobe Flash.

-• Shall not update or modify any distributed learning content, tools, websites, or any other capability to a state that contains Adobe Flash code such that an end user is allowed to execute that code.
-This includes non-Adobe Flash modifications that leave the content, etc., in a state of containing Adobe Flash.
+• Shall not update or modify any distributed learning content, tools, websites, or any other capability to a state containing Adobe Flash code such that an end user is allowed to execute that code.
+This includes non-Adobe Flash modifications leaving the content, etc., in a state of containing Adobe Flash.

 • Shall carefully analyze the user interface and output of authoring tools, including web tools or plug-ins, currently in use for underlying Adobe Flash technology, and desist using tools found to contain or use any form of underlying Adobe Flash technology.